My tennis years

 As before, it didn’t feel natural but this time I could see and was convinced by the reasons to persist.
 The problem is of course that there is nothing natural about playing guitar.
 Picking apart your home-grown technique and learning a new one is frustrating work that has to be done slowly.

 The temptation to revert to your old methods can be immense.
 For these reasons it’s crucial that aspiring guitarists fully understand and accept the reasons for making these changes.
 Having unshakeable faith in what you are doing and understanding the reasons for it, will help keep you motivated as you work through these frustrating times.

 Although the results are rarely instant, with patience and persistence they will start to show themselves and life as a guitarist will become significantly easier.

-Many of us make the mistake of focusing on the latter of these without having made sure of the first and hence invest large amounts of time trying to refine a fundamentally flawed technique.
+Many of us make the mistake of focusing on the latter of these without having made sure of the first.
+Consequently we can find ourselves investing large amounts of time trying to refine a fundamentally flawed technique.
 This is not just poor use of time; it could actually be impossible to ever reach the speeds you strive for.

 Though there are exceptions out there, very few people achieve a genuinely high level of skill in any field with home-grown technique.
 Choose your role-models carefully.
 Learn from great technicians and take time to understand the reasons behind their methods.

 With enough careful repetition, what initially feels wrong eventually feels like the most natural thing in the world.
 We all have substantial experience of this phenomenon including learning to hold a pencil, learning to use a knife and fork, pronouncing words, driving a car, typing at a keyboard, getting used to a new mobile phone, etc.

 It’s just that we sometimes forget about the processes we had to go through.
 Be patient with new techniques.
 Give yourself a chance to get used to them and resist the temptation to give up too soon.
 You’ll be glad you did.